Kentucky vs. Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 Kentucky Stats and Trends

-- In Kentucky's eight games this season, it has six wins against the spread.
+- In Kentucky's eight games this year, it has six wins against the spread.

-- The Wildcats have an against the spread record of 4-1 in their five games as a favorite of 1 point or more so far this season.
+- So far this season, the Wildcats have been installed as favorites by a 0-point margin or more five times and are 4-1 ATS in those contests.

 - Kentucky's games this year have hit the over on four of eight set point totals (50%).

-- Kentucky is 3-1 against the spread and 4-0 overall in games when it puts up more than 26.5 points.
+- When Kentucky scores more than 26.5 points, it is 3-1 against the spread and 4-0 overall.

-- Kentucky is 3-0 against the spread and 3-0 overall when the team churns out over 393.8 yards.
+- Kentucky is 3-0 against the spread and 3-0 overall when the team amasses over 393.8 yards.

-- This year, the Wildcats have turned the ball over 15 times, five more than the Volunteers' takeaways (10).
+- The Wildcats have turned the ball over 15 times this season, five more turnovers than the Volunteers have forced (10).

 - Find the latest spread and moneyline odds for Kentucky at SISportsbook.